South Carolina General Assembly

 (1) "ABGC" means the American Board of Genetic Counseling, its successor or equivalent.

-(8) "Limited permittee" means a person who obtains a limited license by the board who meets all the requirements except the examination, and whose activities are supervised and directed by a supervisor.
+(6) "Limited licensee" means a person who obtains a limited license by the board who meets all the requirements for licensure except the successful completion of the examination, and whose activities are performed under supervision.

 (a) obtain and evaluate individual, family, and medical histories to determine genetic risk for genetic/medical conditions and diseases in a patient, his offspring, and other family members;